25 of the Best Attractions In Auckland, New Zealand

 • Go up Bastion Point to see gardens, views of Auckland city and the Michael Savage Memorial.

-Sealife Kelly Tarleton’s Aquarium lets you come face to face with sharks in its Shark Tunnel.
-Walk beside and under these sharks, visit the King and Gentoo Penguins and play and educational areas for the kids.
+Sealife Kelly Tarleton’s Aquarium lets you interact with sharks in its Shark Tunnel.
+You can also walk beside and under these sharks, visit the King and Gentoo Penguins, and visit play and educational areas for the kids.

 It’s located at Okahu Bay, the first beach you come to on your trip around the bays.
 From Okahu Bay to St. Heliers is 5.3km, so you may want to pick which beach or beaches to visit.
 Mission Bay has the most restaurants and cafés along the strip, although all the beaches have them.